 As they pass through customs foreigners may use the lane for “nothing to declare” if the goods they are carrying do not exceed their personal luggage allowance.
-However, if travelling with additional items whose value exceeds $75.00 USD, foreigners must pass through the “self-declaration” lane.
+However, if travelling with additional items whose value exceeds the duty exemption amount, foreigners must pass through the “self-declaration” lane

 TEMPORARY IMPORT OF VEHICLES

 In order to bring a foreign vehicle into Mexico, it is necessary to obtain a temporary import permit.
-The validity of this permit will correspond to the foreigner’s authorized length of stay, and can be processed:
+The validity of this permit will correspond to the foreigner’s authorized length of stay, and must be obtained through BANJERCITO: